ooboqoo/ooboqoo.github.io/mobile/flutter/dart/language.md

 int sort(int a, int b) => a - b;

 void main() {
-  assert(sort is Compare<int>); // True!
+  assert(sort is Compare<int>); // true
 }
 ```

 ### Metadata

 Use metadata to give additional information about your code.
-A metadata annotation begins with the character @, followed by either a reference to a compile-time constant (such as deprecated) or a call to a constant constructor.
+A metadata annotation begins with the character `@`, followed by either a reference to a compile-time constant (such as deprecated) or a call to a constant constructor.

 Two annotations are available to all Dart code: `@deprecated` and `@override`.